 Long Term Care Insurance

 Divorce amongst those in their 50s and 60s has been on the rise.
 Initially each spouse was the other’s long term care plan.
-“In sickness and in health” sound familiar?
-Who’s going to care for a divorce spouse?
+Who’s going to care for a divorced spouse?

 Long term care insurance can provide money to help pay for or offset the cost of home health care, assisted living, or nursing home care.
 HUGE tip here.
 If you know you’re getting divorced, consider purchasing long term care insurance while still married and then split the policy upon divorce.
 Companies offer a spousal discount (up to 50%) when both spouses purchase coverage.
 Upon the divorce, although you split the policy into individual coverage, both parties keep the discount.
 Each person pays their own share of the premium going forward and keeps quality coverage.